 Three other issues that our whole community needs to be mindful and aware of are threats from cyber security, terrorism and biosecurity.
 Cyber-attacks and crime are some of the biggest potential shocks facing organisations.
 Council's approach to cyber security includes a range of preventative and response measures, via onsite and offsite systems.
 This includes back-up and recovery procedures, Disaster Recovery Plan annual tests, 'next gen' antivirus utilising machine learning and artificial intelligence (AI), and security policies and procedures.
 As technologies continue to advance so do the increased risks from cyber-attacks with potential data loss and high economic impact and disruptions.

-Terrorism is another security issue that councils need to address.
+Terrorism is an important security issue risk that all councils need to prioritise and address.
 The NSW Counter Terrorism Plan (2018) informs the general public, business, those working in the counter-terrorism field and all levels of government about NSW's counter terrorism arrangements.
 It outlines responsibilities, authorities and the mechanisms to prevent, prepare for, respond to and recover from acts of terrorism within NSW.